nodejs/node/test/common/README.md

 an expected warning does not have a code then `common.noWarnCode` can be used to indicate this.

+### exposeInternals()

+Checks if internals are available.
+If not, it will invoke the test file with `--expose-internals` and exit.

 ### getArrayBufferViews(buf)
 * `buf` [&lt;Buffer>]
 * return [&lt;ArrayBufferView&#91;&#93;>]